View related sites

 During the mid-1990s the five-level ALTE Framework developed simultaneously alongside the six-level CEFR published in draft form in 1997.
 Both frameworks shared a common conceptual origin, similar aims – transparency and coherence – as well as comparable scales of empirically developed descriptors.

-Cambridge English Language Assessment and its ALTE partners decided to conduct several studies to verify the alignment of the two frameworks.
+Cambridge Assessment English and its ALTE partners decided to conduct several studies to verify the alignment of the two frameworks.
 Description of a third, higher proficiency functional level began in the 1990s, with support and participation from ALTE; work on this level took account of Cambridge English: First (FCE) and led to the publication of Vantage in 1999 (Van Ek and Trim 2001).
 Following publication of the CEFR in 2001, the ALTE members adopted the six CEFR levels (A1–C2).

 One of the strengths of this conceptual approach to framework development has undoubtedly been its ‘organic’ nature and its ability to benefit from synergy with similar framework development projects.